MarcusWolschon/osmeditor4android/documentation/docs/tutorials/vespucci_intents.md

 Load a preset from a website and store it in internal storage, the preset can replace or be used together with the default and other presets.

+More information on using presets in Vespucci can be found in the [preset documentation](/presets).

+__Load a style__

+vespucci:/style?styleurl=*url*&stylename=*name*

+*url*: URL of a Vespucci style file or zip archive (including icons)

+*name*: optional name of the style

+Load a style from a website and store it in internal storage.

+More information on using presets in Vespucci can be found in the [data styling documentation](/data_styling).

 __Zoom to a bounding box__

 ~~http://127.0.0.1:8111/zoom?left=*left*&bottom=*bottom*&right=*right*&top=*top*~~